ZeroZeroOne-dev/00Key/no case/alternate/README.md

 # OpenSCAD

 This is designed with OpenSCAD which can be downloaded at https://www.openscad.org.
-If you want to make changes the source files can be edited directly or use the customizer built into OpenSCAD View --> Customizer.
+If you want to make changes the source files can be edited directly or use the customizer built into OpenSCAD, View --> Customizer.

 ## Files